Blue Slate Turkey: An Eye-catching Addition to any Farm

 Which Two Breeds Make Blue Slate Turkey

 Although its precise ancestry is unknown, the Blue Slate turkey is said to have originated in the United States.
-The breed was created through selective breeding and is a cross between the Royal Palm and Wild Turkey varieties of turkey.
+The breed was created through selective breeding and is a hybrid of two different turkey strains, the Royal Palm and the Wild Turkey.
 The Blue Slate turkey is now commonly developed and grown for both food and decoration.

 How much does a Blue Slate turkey cost?